Qatar National Convention Centre in Doha, Qatar. Courtesy Burak Oruc / Baytur Construction (left).

 Thornton Tomasetti provided structural engineering design services through design development for the largest convention center in the Middle East.
-In addition to hosting conferences and exhibitions, the center will be a venue for music, art and cultural events.
-Located near the region’s elite universities and the research and technology institutions in Education City, the structure is positioned to become the new global hub of ideas and innovation.
+In addition to hosting conferences and exhibitions, the center is a venue for music, art and cultural events.

 The LEED Gold-certified convention center is a four-story building with a 250-meter by 115-meter footprint on top of a one-story 420-meter by 175-meter podium.
 It accommodates 10 conference and performance venues; a 2,300-seat, multilevel theater; three additional tiered auditoriums; a 40,000-square-meter exhibition space and pre-function exhibition foyers; banquet facilities for up to 10,000 people; 57 meeting rooms; and hospitality suites and lounges.

 The project is the first LEED-certified project on the Qatar Foundation’s Education City campus.
 The facility operates on renewable energy source including photovoltaic panels.
-The construction uses reclaimed finish materials and locally-manufactured materials.
+The construction used reclaimed finish materials and locally-manufactured materials.